FeatureCloud/fc-companion-apps/README.md

 [Cross Validation](/CrossValidation/README.md) and [Image Loader](/ImageLoader/README.md) apps.

 ## ConfigSate
-[`ConfigSate`](/FeatureCloudCustomStates/README.md) can be optionally used as the first state, `initial` state, in the app which reads the config file and interprets it to provide necessary information for following states to facilitate data I/O, splits, and serialization.
+[`ConfigSate`](/CustomStates/README.md) can be optionally used as the first state, `initial` state, in the app which reads the config file and interprets it to provide necessary information for following states to facilitate data I/O and splits.
+Particularly, `ConfigState` provides paths to all input and output files, regarding the number of splits.